-(continued from other side) 0 0 SCORE Category Description Score Range (Reviewer) COMMENTS (Reviewer) Water quality, pool frequency, channel composition, LWD frequency positively affected by the project .
-Salmonid Habitat Quality 0 to 4 Salmanid Habitat Ovantitu Increase in stream length, estuary or off-channel area after project completion.
+(continued from other side) Score Pance SCORE Category Description Score Range (Reviewer) COMMENTS (Reviewer) Water quality, pool frequency, channel composition, LWD frequency 0.1 positively affected by the project .
+Salmonid Habitat Quality 0 to 4 Increase in stream length, estuary or off-channel area after project Columbia Hobitat Oversity completion.
 Salmonid Habitat Quantity Range of salmon life history stages addressed and positively affected by 0 to 4 Salmonid Life Histories the project (e.g. spawning, rearing, migration).
-0 to 4 Salmonid Species Diversity (current) Number of salmonid species positively affected.
-0 to 4 X Riparian forest and native Are riparian areas healthy with native vegetation or will invasive species and/or restoration be addressed? vegetation a.a.o 0 to 4 Sediment Control Anthropogenic or geomorphic- sediment issues and/or their restoration positively affected by the project.
-0.54 Sediment Control positively affected by the project.
-0 to 4 Climate Adaptation Climate adaptation is formally incorporated into project benefits and addressed in the proposal description.
-0 to 4 · Salmonid habitat connectivity Improvement or maintenance of connectivity to functional or high quality habitat.
-0 to 4 (score applicant based on track record and documented resources) Score Range SCORE (Reviewer) COMMENTS (Reviewer) Applicant is or has an appropriate project sponsor.
-How complete and balanced is the project team?
-0 to 4 Likelihood of satisfying the How does this project address the funding requirements of the granting agency? granting agency.
-0 to 4 Accuracy and completeness of budget.
-Are projected expenses realistic relative to documented costs and are they adequate?
-0 to 4 7.57 Urgency for immediate implementation.
-Are there timing issues for this projects success that make it more important to move forward now?
-0 to 4 Qualifications / track record of sponsor/partners Qualifications 0 to 4 Local Community Support Is there endorsement (e.g support letters) of affected landowners, support by economic sectors, community awareness and adequate buy in?
+0 to 4 Salmonid Species Diversity Number of salmonid species positively affected. (current) 0 to 4 Are riparian areas healthy with native vegetation or will invasive species Riparian forest and native and/or restoration be addressed? vegetation 0 to 4 Anthropogenic or geomorphic- sediment issues and/or their restoration Sediment Control positively affected by the project.
+0 to 4 Climate adaptation is formally incorporated into project benefits and Climate Adaptation addressed in the proposal description.
+0 to 4 Improvement or maintenance of connectivity to functional or high quality habitat.
+Salmonid habitat connectivity 0 to 4 Score Range SCORE (score applicant based on track record and documented resources) Score Kange (Reviewer) COMMENTS (Reviewer) Applicant is or has an appropriate How complete and balanced is the project team? project sponsor.
+Thow complete and balanced is the project team: 0 to 4 How does this project address the funding requirements of the granting Likelihood of satisfying the agency? granting agency.
+0 to 4 Are projected expenses realistic relative to documented costs and are Accuracy and completeness of they adequate? budget.
+0 to 4 Are there timing issues for this projects success that make it more Urgency for immediate important to move forward now? implementation.
+0 to 4 O 100 40 Qualifications / track record of sponsor/partners Qualifications 0 to 4 Is there endorsement (e.g support letters) of affected landowners, support Local Community Support by economic sectors, community awareness and adequate buy in?
 0 to 4 TOTAL: